-If this is a home that you expect to live in more than 5 years you should be considering a fixed rate mortgage that can range from 30, 25, 20, 15 or even 10 year term periods.
-For most people in this current mortgage rate climate of low interest rates many are locking into a fixed mortgage.
+Consider a fixed rate mortgage if this is a home that you expect to live in more than 5 years.
+These can range from 10, 15, 20, 25 or even 30 year terms.
+For people in this current climate of low interest rates, many are locking into a fixed mortgage.
 The beauty of a fixed mortgage is you know your mortgage payment will be the same for the life of the loan.

 Adjustable Rate Mortgages

-These mortgages have great low rates but add a bit of risk since if the interest rates should rise at the time of reset your payments will increase and your total cost of home ownership will go up accordingly.
-If you know that you may not be living in your home for more than 5 years it could be the right option for you to lower your mortgage payments because you would have a lower rate than a traditional Fixed Rate mortgage.
+Although adjustable rate mortgages have great low rates.
+They add risk since the interest rates could rise at the time of adjustment and your payments would increase along with your total cost of home ownership.
+If you know that you may not be living in your home for more than 5 years it could be the right option for you to lower your mortgage payments by taking on a lower rate than a traditional Fixed Rate mortgage.

 A few things to consider before signing ARMs:

-- Index – The cost of the mortgage lender to borrow the money.
-You should choose a slow changing index like (COFI) because as your lenders rate climbs so does yours.
+Index – The cost to the mortgage lender to borrow the money.
+Choose a slow changing index like (COFI) because, as your lenders rate climbs so does yours.

-- Life-of-the-loan cap – This is the highest interest rate your mortgage can go up to.
+Life-of-the-Loan Cap – The highest interest rat e your mortgage can go up to.

-- Periodic cap – This limits how much the interest can adjust in a one year period
+Periodic Cap – Limits how much the interest can adjust in a one year period

-- Low margin – This is the mortgage lenders profit margin which is usually around 2.75 percentage points.
+Low Margin – The mortgage lenders profit margin – usually around 2.75 %.

-- Prepayment penalty – A penalty for paying your mortgage off early, and is usually around six month’s worth of mortgage payments.
-There should never be a penalty for paying off your loan sooner than expected.
+Prepayment Penalty – A penalty for paying your mortgage off early, often around six month’s mortgage payments.

-- The Annual Percentage Rate (APR) – The total cost of your loan including closing fees that are divided over the number of years of your loan.
-This rate is higher than the base interest rate which your mortgage payment is attached too..
+The Annual Percentage Rate (APR) – The total cost including closing fees, divided over the number of years of your loan.
+This rate is higher than the base interest rate which your mortgage payment is attached too.

-- The lifetime cost of the loan – That big number that looks scary on paper, basically how much you will pay over the term of the loan for principal and interest.
-(30 years as an example).
+The Lifetime Cost of the Loan – Basically how much you will pay over the term of the loan for principal and interest.